indranildeveloper/indranildeveloper-kepler.gl/contributing/README.md

 ## Developer Certification of Origin (DCO)

-When committing code, kepler.gl requires [Developer Certificate of Origin (DCO)][dco] process to be followed.
+When committing code, indranildeveloper-kepler.gl requires [Developer Certificate of Origin (DCO)][dco] process to be followed.

 The DCO is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
 Here is the full text of the DCO, reformatted for readability: